natt96z/cybersac/docs/source/MediumCybersac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **INTRO!**:

-:blue:`In this demonstration, we will be creating a network that has`  :red:`one switch and two client computers`. :blue:`Our goal would be for the two computers to be able to communicate with each other.
-We'll just be using the` :red:`graphical user interface` (:red:`GUI`) :blue:`for this example.` :red:`Open a new Cisco Packet Tracer File`
+:stlye1:`In this demonstration, we will be creating a network that has`  :red:`one switch and two client computers`. :stlye1:`Our goal would be for the two computers to be able to communicate with each other.
+We'll just be using the` :red:`graphical user interface` (:red:`GUI`) :stlye1:`for this example.` :stlye1:`Open a new Cisco Packet Tracer File`

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/GG1.png
    :width: 35%